 „It’s surreal.“ I whispered, excited.
 I pulled off my gloves and with slightly shaking fingers brushed over the hard surface, following the lines, encircling the shapes, removing the excessive needle-leaves from nearby larches.

 The woods were impassable and seemed very old.
-The slope above the memorial, on the other hand, looked very promising.
-I followed the moss and grass covered slope, ascending to a place with a huge fallen oak tree, defeated by storm.
+The hill above the memorial, on the other hand, looked very promising.
+I followed the moss and grass covered slope, ascending to a place with a huge fallen oak tree, defeated by a storm.
 The tree trunk had to fall recently.
 Its roots were reaching for the sky.

 Removing my long coat I climbed through the hole and the debris.
 Once down I lit the little candle I brought with me and examined very closely all the stone block walls.
 I didn’t want to overlook any important details.
 Nothing was out of ordinary so I proceeded into the darker part of the tunnel.
 I felt a very cold draft, coming from the place, where my little light didn’t reach.
 My breath was misting and dust particles filled the air.

 I left the peaceful daylight behind and approached the wall in front of me.
 There were old wooden doors, reinforced with iron plating.
-The wood was rotten and the iron eaten by rust.
-The lock was already gone and the handle missing.
+The wood was rotten and the iron was eaten by rust.
+The lock was already gone and the handle was missing.
 There was but one thought running through my mind.

 „What’s behind the door?“ But before I managed to touch it I saw in a glimpse of an eye a small symbol of the dragon, carved in the support pillar next to it.